Sarah Burns (writer): Career

 Burns became aware of the case of the Central Park Five while working on an undergraduate thesis.
 The topic of the thesis was racism in media coverage of the Central Park Five.
 In 2011, Burns wrote the book The Central Park Five: The Untold Story Behind One of New York City’s Most Infamous Crimes.
 The film and the book re-examine the 1989 case of the Central Park Five, and the wrongful convictions of five teenagers for the rape of the Central Park Jogger.
 In 2012, the City of New York filed a subpoena demanding the filmmakers and Florentine Films, the production company, provide interviews and footage not used in the film arguing the film was not documentary but advocacy.
-A judge later ruled in Burns' favor.
+A judge later ruled in Burns's favor.

 In 2016, Burns produced and directed, along with David McMahon and Ken Burns, a two-part, four-hour series titled Jackie Robinson.
+In 2024, the same trio of filmmakers produced and directed a two-part, four-hour series titled Leonardo da Vinci, about the Italian Renaissance artist and polymath.